sloancinkle/shuffleboard/README.md

 * **The Gutter:** The dark area surrounding the table.
 This is where your pucks start before you throw them, and where pucks end if they fall off the board.
 * **Throwing Area:** The zone to the left of the **dotted blue line**.
 You must release your throw before your cursor crosses this line.
 * **Foul Area:** The zone between the spotted blue line and the **solid red line**.
 Any thrown puck that stops short of the red line is a foul and will be returned to the gutter.
     * *Exception:* On a 9-foot table, there is no foul area.
-The scoring zone begins immediately after the throw line.
+The throwing and scoring areas are separated by a **solid red line**.
 * **Scoring Area:** The entire area to the right of the **solid red line**.
 Pucks must completely cross this line to stay on the board and count towards points for the round.

 ### Objective